Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 ## Synthetic Data
-For your understanding, synthetic import declarations are uploaded in the `data/` directory.
+For your understanding, we upload the synthetic import declarations in the `data/` directory.
-To use this repository, users are expected to preprocess their own import declarations into the similar format.
+Users are expected to preprocess their own import declarations into a similar format.
 Note that the variable name used in the code can be slightly different from the synthetic data.

 |sgd.id|sgd.date  |importer.id| tariff.code| ... |cif.value|total.taxes|illicit|revenue|